Antoinebr/Good-mobile-UI/README.md

 # mobile-ui

+should move to vue-cli ( to get Webpack 4 and tree shaking )
 > An app to showcase good mobile site UI.
 This repo contains the front-end of the app.
 The backend is powered thanks to the WordPress REST API + Elastic search ( docker stack )

 ## Build Setup